mroy31/gonetem/README.md

 gonetem is composed of 2 parts:

 * `gonetem-server`: it's the core of gonetem to emulate networks.
-It needs root access to create/launch docker nodes / switches and create links between them.
+It needs root access to create/launch docker nodes / switches and to create links between them.
 * `gonetem-console`: it's the console client to control `gonetem-server`

 Installation